views of the na pali coast from a boat tour

 • Close to the airport

 To keep prices down, we shopped at Costco and only ate out a couple of times.
-I’m also not a big foodie, so being able to make a sandwich or other meals at home worked out well.
+I’m also not a big foodie, so being able to make sandwiches and other meals at home worked out well.

 That said, here are a few good places to eat that we enjoyed!

-Old Koloa Food Trucks: Nice options with decent prices.
+Old Koloa Food Trucks: Nice options with reasonable prices.
 No complaints for lunch!

-Kauai Island Brewing Company – Koloa: Didn’t get a chance to stop here, but looks good.
+Kauai Island Brewing Company – Koloa: Didn’t get a chance to stop here, but it looks good.

 Passion Bakery Cafe: We heard they make the best Malasadas.
-I’d never had one before, so unsure, but it was yummy!
+I’d never had one before, so I was unsure, but it was yummy!

 Kalypso Bar and Grill: This is in Hanalei.
 We had 12 people, including kids, get drinks and food there.
 It’s a nice spot to hang out.